a-thousand-channels/ORTE-backend/README.md

 $ bundle exec rails db:seed
 ```

-### Credentials + deployment
+### Credentials

-If you need custom credentials, e.g for a server installation, you can secre them with rails credentials and a master.key.
+If you need custom credentials, e.g for your database setup or mailer settings necessary for a server installation, you can secure them with rails credentials and a master.key.
 Edit the credentials with

 ```bash
 $ EDITOR=vim bundle exec rails credentials:edit
 ```

+### Optional: Mapbox Token for satellite imagery

+You can define your mapbox token in the credentials (token[:mapbox])

-### Run locally
+### Run application locally

 ```bash
 $ bundle exec rails s
 ```

-### Test locally
+### Test applocation locally

 ```bash